MATT KADING MEMORIAL APBA LEAGUE |

 relief grade will be the same as their start grade unless they pitched over

-20 innings of relief (in which case they will |
+20 innings of relief (in which case |

 |